 The Rockwood Legacy…

-Carpe Diem Foods is our family enterprise founded by Nathan "Chef Nate" Rockwood and Michelle Kardokus Rockwood.
-Passionate about agriculture, health, nutrition, and cooking, we believe in enriching lives through family values and farming.
+Carpe Diem Foods is a family enterprise founded by Nathan “Chef Nate” Rockwood and Michelle Kardokus Rockwood, rooted in agriculture, nutrition, and from-scratch cooking.
+We believe in enriching lives through family, food, and farming.

 Colorado Agricultural Leadership Program (CALP) develops and enhances the leadership capabilities of diverse men and women committed to the future of Colorado’s agricultural and rural communities.